 Here you are thinking you were going to support a local business, but the thought of leaving your precious $900 electronic lifeline in his hands to get repaired is terrifying.
 And for good reason.

 It’s the little things that matter when it comes to small business.
 Sales, profits, and accounting are all super important, don’t get me wrong.
 But if customers aren’t coming back through your doors, your doors won’t stay open.

 So what are those “little things” anyway?
 I’m no business expert, but I’ve seen enough small businesses rise and fall to know a thing or two.

 It may sound vain, I know, but think about the previous scenario.
-All it takes is a few minor changes to turn that wowwwww experience into a WOW! experience.
+All it takes is a few minor changes to turn that “wowwwww” experience into a “WOW!” experience.
 You never get a second chance to make a first impression.
 Start with your store.
-Make sure hours are clearly posted, the open/closed sign is always correct and lit up, the floor is swept, cabinets are clean, and any digital signage is fresh and up to date.
+Make sure hours are clearly posted, the open/closed sign is always correct and lit up, the floor is swept, cabinets are clean, and any digital signage is fresh and updated.
 The first impression your customers get is the most important.

 Next, focus on your staff’s appearance.
 Create a handbook and set standards.
-Company-branded nice t-shirts, polo/golf shirts, slacks or nice jeans, and closed toe shoes.
+Nice company-branded t-shirts/polo shirts, slacks or nice jeans, and closed toe shoes.
 It may seem silly at first for a repair shop, but you will have people from all walks of life entrusting your shop with their precious smartphone or computer.
 Don’t give them a reason to feel uneasy from the start.

 Set Proper Expectations